Bronze Expedition options trial

 How to join the Bronze Expedition section options trial

 To sign up to our trial, simply choose one or more of the Bronze Expedition section options and send an email to [email protected], confirming which options you will be using and when your expedition is taking place.
-Don’t forget to copy in the Operations Officer who you work with at your DofE Region or Country Office.
+Don’t forget to copy in the Operations Officer with whom you work at your DofE Regional or Country Office.

 Once your group has completed their expedition, you will be sent a link to a survey that we ask you to complete – providing us with your feedback on the objectives of the trial and any impact on the outcomes of the Expedition section.
 Remember to highlight any achievements or difficulties they experienced along the way.